inab/oeb_general_docs/how_to/3_manage_events.md

 ## How to organize new events

-To be able to register a new Benchmarking Event, a minimum previous data collection is necessary:
+To be able to register a new Benchmarking Event, a minimum previous data collection is necessary.

-The researcher sends an [email](openebench-support@bsc.es) to OEB with a document including all the information required to register all Data Model objects.
+The researcher sends an [email](mailto:openebench-support@bsc.es) to OEB with a document including all the information required to register all Data Model objects.

 ```{note}
    The email to send all the Data Model Objects is [openebench-support@bsc.es](mailto:openebench-support@bsc.es)